American Bucking Bull: History

 People first began to breed cattle specifically to produce bulls that were good at bucking in rodeos in the 1970s.
 An early pioneer was Bob Wilfong.
 He came from a background of ranching and rodeo.
 "Raising bucking stock was just kind of a deal to play with", Wilfong said.
 Wilfong's whole breeding program was to buy cattle and see if they could buck.

 The idea of registering bucking bulls originated in 1992 with Bob Tallman and Sammy Andrews.
 Tallman is a fifth-generation cattleman and a ProRodeo Hall of Fame rodeo announcer.
 Andrews is a stock contractor who owned Bodacious, a bull infamous for his severe injuries to riders, especially Tuff Hedeman.
 After the incident in which Bodacious injured Hedeman and the bull's subsequent retirement, there was a significant cultural shift in the sport of bull riding.
 Originally, the riders were the focus of the sport, but Bodacious made bulls themselves into popular athletes; many fans knew the name of Bodacious but not that of the injured rider.

 After Bodacious became so popular with fans, his popularity expanded to other bulls, such as Bushwacker, Dillinger, and Little Yellow Jacket.
 Stock contractors started making money from all types of activities, not just bucking them: marketing, futurities, licensing, and breeding.
-This shift resulted in duplicity in the breeding business: certain breeders were attempting to scam others by pretending they had young bulls who were the progeny of notable sires such as Oscar, Red Rock, and Skoal Pacific Bell, when in fact the heritage of these bulls was not as advertised; this practice resulted in distrust of pedigree claims.
+This shift resulted in duplicity in the breeding business: certain breeders were attempting to scam others by pretending they had young bulls who were the progeny of notable sires such as Oscar, Red Rock, and Pacific Bell, when in fact the heritage of these bulls was not as advertised; this practice resulted in distrust of pedigree claims.
 Andrews was sure that "a credible market" required "a way to certify bloodlines", and Tallman proposed the use of DNA parentage testing, which he used in his own breeding program.

 Thus, in 1994, Tallman created the Rodeo Stock Registry (RSR) as a genetic database.
 The intent was to allow breeders to track the pedigrees of notable bucking bulls, and thus prove parentage of offspring.
 When the RSR became available, breeders such as Wilfong started using it to register his bulls and manage his program.
 He used the RSR to calculate that he had 16 different bloodlines in his pedigrees.

 "Bob Tallman literally created an industry by introducing DNA testing and organized competitions for bucking bulls," stated Randy Schmutz, general manager of United Bucking Bulls, Inc. (UBBI).
 "His ideas and thinking were questioned and highly criticized by many, but he stuck to it.
 It's because of Tallman that we have what we call the 'bucking bull breeding industry' today!"